 EEK!
-My 13 year old precious has got to try to defend Israel and its Nuclear Energy Programme at a Mini United Nation in March - In a region where Israel isn't even on the maps.
-Daunting but I have no doubt she will do her best.
+My 13 year old precious has got to try to defend Israel and its Nuclear Energy Programme at a Model United Nations in March - In a region where Israel isn't even on the maps.
+Daunting, but I have no doubt she will do her best.

 For languages you really must try Duolingo it's truly amazing and is really fun.
 Download the app to your phone and do it in the car or over a latte in Starbucks.

 A few important lessons I've learned along the way:

 You can not just rely on the school you need to be very involved.

 Kids will mature and get more responsible about their school work as they age.